krauselucas/krauselucas/README.md

-## Hey, I am Lucas Krause, content creator and software development student.
+## Hey, I am Lucas Krause, content creator and development enthusiast.
 Get to know me at #ProjetoDev on youtube!

 <div>
   <a href="https://github.com/krauselucas">